-Tip from LMPD to ISP Nails Alleged Serial Robber
+Tip from LMPD to ISP nails alleged serial robber

 |

-Clark County-Late last night, the Indiana State Police Post at Sellersburg received a telephone call from Louisville Metro Police Detectives stating they had possibly tracked an armed robbery suspect, James R. Daugherty, Jr., 48, from Jeffersonville, IN, to the Pilot Truck Stop in Memphis, IN.
+The Indiana State Police Post at Sellersburg received a telephone call from Louisville Metro Police Detectives late Sunday, April 2, stating they had possibly tracked an armed robbery suspect, James R. Daugherty, Jr., 48, from Jeffersonville to the Pilot Truck Stop in Memphis.

-It is believed, James R. Daugherty, Jr., is responsible for several Robberies over the month of March, 2017 at businesses located in Owensboro, KY, Scottsburg, IN, Louisville, KY, Elizabethtown, KY, Lagrange, KY and Corydon, IN.
+It is believed, James R. Daugherty, Jr., is responsible for several robberies over the month of March 2017 at businesses located in Owensboro, KY, Scottsburg, Louisville, KY, Elizabethtown, KY, Lagrange, KY and Corydon.

 James R. Daugherty, Jr. was incarcerated at the Clark County Jail on the charges of Auto Theft, Felony; Possession of Syringes, Felony; Possession of Marijuana, Misdemeanor and the warrant for Armed Robbery out of Harrison County, IN.